 Figure 1.17: Variable in scope between cells

+Every time you launch a Jupyter notebook, while the code and markdown cells are saved from your previous work, the environment starts fresh and you will need to reload all modules and data to start working with them again.
+You can also shut down or restart the notebook manually using the Kernel menu of the notebook.
+More details on Jupyter notebooks can be found in the documentation here: https://jupyter-notebook.readthedocs.io/en/stable/.

+In this book we will assume that each new exercise and activity will be done in a new Jupyter notebook.

 Getting Familiar with Data and Performing Data Cleaning

-Now let's imagine we are taking our first look at this data.
+Now let's take a first look at these data.
 In your work as a data scientist, there are several possible scenarios in which you may receive such a dataset.
 These include the following:

 You created the SQL query that generated the data.

 A colleague wrote a SQL query for you, with your input.

-A colleague who knows ab

 A colleague who knows about the data gave it to you, but without your input.

 You are given a dataset about which little is known.

 In cases 1 and 2, your input was involved in generating/extracting the data.
 In these scenarios, you probably understood the business problem and then either found the data you needed with the help of a data engineer, or did your own research and designed the SQL query that generated the data.
 Often, especially as you gain more experience in your data science role, the first step will be to meet with the business partner to understand, and refine the mathematical definition of, the business problem.
 Then, you would play a key role in defining what is in the dataset.

 Even if you have a relatively high level of familiarity with the data, doing data exploration and looking at summary statistics of different variables is still an important first step.
 This step will help you select good features, or give you ideas about how you can engineer new features.
 However, in the third and fourth cases, where your input was not involved or you have little knowledge about the data, data exploration is even more important.

 Another important initial step in the data science process is examining the data dictionary.
 The data dictionary, as the term implies, is a document that explains what the data owner thinks should be in the data, such as definitions of the column labels.
-It is the data scientist's job to go through the data carefully to make sure that these impressions match the reality of what is in the data.
+It is the data scientist's job to go through the data carefully to make sure that these definitions match the reality of what is in the data.
 In cases 1 and 2, you will probably need to create the data dictionary yourself, which should be considered essential project documentation.
 In cases 3 and 4, you should seek out the dictionary if at all possible.

-The case study data we'll use in this book is basically similar to case 3 here.
+The case study data we'll use in this book is similar to case 3 here.

 The Business Problem

 Our client is a credit card company.
-They have brought us a dataset that includes some demographics and recent financial data (the past six months) for a sample of 30,000 of their account holders.
+They have brought us a dataset that includes some demographics and recent financial data, over the past six months, for a sample of 30,000 of their account holders.
 This data is at the credit account level; in other words, there is one row for each account (you should always clarify what the definition of a row is, in a dataset).
-Rows are labeled by whether in the next month after the six month historical data period, an account owner has defaulted, or in other words, failed to make the minimum payment.
+Rows are labeled by whether, in the next month after the six month historical data period, an account owner has defaulted, or in other words, failed to make the minimum payment.

 Goal